MicrosoftDocs/power-platform/power-platform/alm/extend-pipelines-github-export.md

 The following inputs are required:

-- `artifact_id`: The Dataverse record ID of the Artifact created by the pipelines.
+- `artifact_url`: The url of the Dataverse record ID for the artifact created by the pipelines.
 - `solution_name`: Name of the Solution in Dataverse environment.
-- `environment_url`: Https endpoint of your pipeline host Dataverse environment.
 - `source_branch`: Branch for the solution commit.
 - `target_branch`: Branch to create for the solution commit.
-If not specified, the source_branch will be used.
+If not specified, the source_branch is used.
 - `commit_message`: Message to provide for the commit.

 ## Workflow Secrets